PhD, Carnegie Mellon University

 - Co-Principal Investigator, National Science Foundation, Innovations in Engineering Education, Curriculum, and Infrastructure (IEECI), $173,592, 2009-2014.

-My major project right now is a book-length manuscript, entitled “Learner,” an exploration of the rhetoricity of learning across the life span.
+I am currently working on a book-length manuscript entitled “Learner,” and exploration of the rhetoricity of learning across the life span.

 Areas of Graduate Supervision